aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/SqlAlchemySupport.md

 The Failover Plugin provides automatic failover handling for Aurora clusters.
 When a database instance becomes unavailable, the plugin automatically connects to a healthy instance in the cluster.

+For more information about the Failover Plugin, see the [Failover Plugin documentation](./using-plugins/UsingTheFailover2Plugin.md).

 #### Handling Failover Events

 During a failover event, the driver will throw a `DBAPIError` exception after successfully connecting to a new instance.
 Your application should catch this exception, check which type of failover error occurred, and retry the failed query: